 Avalon is a Canadian mineral exploration and development company that is listed on the Toronto Stock Exchange in Canada, traded on the OTCQX Best Market in the United States and also trades on the Frankfurt Stock Exchange in Germany.
-The Company seeks to build shareholder value by becoming a diversified producer and marketer of rare metals and minerals and expanding the markets for its mineral products.
+The Company seeks to build shareholder value by becoming a diversified sustainable producer and marketer of specialty metals and minerals and by expanding the markets for its mineral products.

-Avalon operates primarily in Canada with a focus on the "Technology Metals", including lithium, tantalum, niobium, cesium, indium, gallium, germanium, rare earth elements ("REE"), yttrium, zirconium as well as tin.
+Avalon operates primarily in Canada with a focus on the "Technology Metals", including tin, lithium, tantalum, niobium, cesium, indium, gallium, germanium, rare earth elements ("REE"), yttrium, and zirconium.

 The Company is in the process of exploring or developing three of its five mineral resource properties.
 The Company completed a preliminary economic assessment ("PEA") of its Separation Rapids Lithium Project in September, 2016.
 Previously, the Company completed a feasibility study on its Nechalacho Project in April 2013 ("Nechalacho FS"), and its Report of Environmental Assessment (the "Report of EA") was approved by the Minister of Aboriginal Affairs and Northern Development Canada ("AANDC") in November 2013.
-Nechalacho is the Company's most advanced rare metals project, but is relatively inactive at the present time due to reduced demand for rare earths, although it could be re-activated at any time.
+Nechalacho is the Company's most advanced development project but has been relatively inactive since 2014, although it could be reactivated at any time as REE demand is recovering.